Financing Accounts Receivables

 On the other hand, non-recourse factoring absolves you of the liability for bad debts.
 If a customer fails to pay the invoice for credit reasons such as insolvency or bankruptcy, the factoring company assumes the loss.
 It’s an attractive option, undoubtedly, but it comes at a premium.
 The factoring fees are higher to compensate for the increased risk taken on by the factor.

-Accounts receivable financing (especially A/R factoring) can be a valuable tool in many scenarios, including:
+A/R factoring can be a valuable tool in many scenarios, including:

-Accounts receivable financing is much easier and more practical for small businesses than other traditional forms of business financing.
+Accounts receivable factoring is much easier and more practical for small businesses than accounts receivable financing.

-Application and approval don’t take long, so the owner isn’t spending lots of time away from the business.
+Factoring application and approval doesn't take long.
 A business can get funded in a matter of days or weeks, not months.

 Ready to take control of your cash flow and start factoring your invoices?
 At FactoringClub, we understand accounts receivable factoring and we’re dedicated to guiding you through the process with ease.